TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 ### Specifications and Constraints

-- The OS subsystem shall initiate all major robot subsystems during boot including navigation, motor control, diagnostics, and telemetry.
+- The OS subsystem shall initiate all major robot subsystems during boot including navigation, motor control, and telemetry.
   - This ensures a centralized control system where all critical modules are initialized in a predefined sequence, allowing safe and synchronized operation.

 - It shall manage the communication between the Raspberry Pi and ATMega 2560 using UART for real-time command exchange and feedback handling.